 This is a 1 terabyte solid-state drive that is going to give you enough storage space to keep all of your games in one place, plus everything else you may have on your PC.

-The Samsung 860 QVO has Intelligent Turbowrite technology inside which helps you maintain high-performance for longer periods of time due to having a massive variable buffer.
+The Samsung 860 QVO 500GB SSD has Intelligent Turbowrite technology inside which helps you maintain high-performance for longer periods of time due to having a massive variable buffer.

 You also don’t have to worry about safety and security, as the 860 QVO uses built-in AES 256-bit encryption to keep your information secured, while maintaining a good gaming experience.

-If you are looking for a storage system that can be speedy and reliable, the Samsung 860 QVO is a great choice.
+If you are looking for a storage system that can be speedy for your Windows 10 operating system, the Samsung 860 QVO SSD is a great choice.

 PSU: Corsair RM550x PSU.